All Episodes

 That simple.

-Because the Democrat Party is not going to be impugned.
+That's why it's not mentioned, because the Democrat Party is not going to be impugned.

-The whole point of this is to embarrass, intimidate the Republican Party and get them scared and frightened and do anything to avoid being called mean-spirited or extremist or anti-whatever on this vaccination policy.
+The whole point of this is to embarrass, intimidate the Republican Party, and get them scared and frightened and do anything to avoid being called mean-spirited or extremist or anti-whatever on this vaccination policy.

-Grave suspicions.
+Grave suspicion.

 You know why?